 Each applicant/resident is informed that there is help available.
-RHA supplies each applicant/resident the telephone numbers for Willow Domestic Violence Center and the Rape Crisis Service of Planned Parenthood.
+RHA supplies each applicant/resident the telephone numbers for Willow Domestic Violence Center, National Domestic Violence Hotline, Rape, Abuse & Incest National Network's National Sexual Assault Hotline, and the National Center for Victims of Crime's Stalking Resource Center.
 RHA developed our informational letter with the collaboration of Empire Justice and Monroe County Legal Assistance Corp.
 An informational training session has been conducted by these agencies to educate inform staff so that RHA may be better equipped to assist participants.
 Landlords in the voucher program are notified of VAWA requirements in the HUD-required tenancy addendum, which is Part C of the HAP contract.